 The Comparative Medicine Research Unit (CMRU) offers basic rodent biomethodology training for investigators and laboratory personnel on a bi-monthly basis with mice and rats.
 The training is intended to develop and/or hone techniques for new or established personnel at any level.
 The training is scheduled for the first Thursday of each month at 10:00 AM and the third Wednesday of each month at 1:00 PM (unless noted) in the MDR basement room 012 and lasts approximately 2 hours.

-Level III training consists of standard rodent techniques: appropriate animal handling and restraint, physical exam, blood collection (intravascular, vessel stick, terminal cardiac puncture), injection techniques (subcutaneous, intravascular, intraperitoneal, intramuscular), and euthanasia.
+This training consists of standard rodent techniques: appropriate animal handling, restraint, blood collection (lateral saphenous and tail vein), injection techniques (subcutaneous, intravenous, intraperitoneal), oral gavage, ear tagging, ear notching, and euthanasia.

-If interested in scheduling Level III training for rats, other species, or specialized techniques, arrangements can be made by contacting the IACUC Office.
+If interested in scheduling training for other species or specialized techniques, arrangements can be made by contacting the IACUC Office.

-In an effort to provide maximal benefit and application of rodent methodology techniques the number of participants is limited to eight people.
+In an effort to provide maximal benefit and application of rodent biomethodology techniques, the number of participants is limited to four people.
 Therefore participants are required to complete a Reservation Request Form.
-Be advised, classes fill up very quickly so submit your request form as soon as possible.
+Be advised that classes fill up very quickly so submit your request form as soon as possible.
 Individuals must complete occupational health and safety enrollment (1.)
 "Occ.
 Health..."
-CITI course and 2.) the health survey) before attending this course.
+CITI course and 2.) the health survey) and be an approved project participant on an IACUC Proposal or have an add/remove participant form submitted in iRIS before attending this course.